 There are also different procedures when traveling between the U.S. and bordering countries like Canada and Mexico.
 You may qualify for automatic visa revalidation without having to revalidate at an embassy or consulate.
 You may qualify if you meet the following criteria:

 - You have been to Mexico or Canada for fewer than 30 days.

 - You cannot be a citizen of a country that the government has determined to be a sponsor of terrorism.
 Countries on that list currently include Syria, Iran, and Sudan.

 - You must have an I-94 form.

 O-1 Visa Status Important Factors

-When you enter the US, you fill out a Form I-94.
+When you enter the U.S., you fill out a Form I-94.
 It will serve as a record of where you are going and the address you are staying.
 If your address changes, you will need to file a Form AR-11 with the Department of Homeland Security.
-You can also report your change of address online through the US Citizenship and Immigration Service’s change of address form.
+You can also report your change of address online through the USCIS change of address form.

 In all cases, it’s best to consult a qualified immigration attorney who has details pertaining to your case.
 Your O-1 visa represents a significant investment on your part of both time and money.
 The best way to protect that investment is to have an expert on your side.